HumphreyCurtis/GuardianCycle/portfolio/project-evaluation.md

 #### Hardware Improvements
 If the project was to be viable, this would certainly require changes to the prescribed hardware.
 Paramount is the need for the device to function as a GPS tracker which could be done by adding an external component.
 This could also be potentially achieved by bluetooth pairing the stack with a mobile device.
 However, this would then require the user to keep their phone with them at all times during their journey.

 While the M5 stick interface achieves it’s basic aims, we believe this could be improved by implementing further functionality.
 For example, a timer could be displayed after the alarm has been triggered to inform the user of how long they have been waiting for a response.

+We had also planned to utilise the in-built gyroscope in some capacity but were not able to do so within the timescales.
+The idea was for the gyroscope to detect an impact that could have come from a crash or an accident which would then trigger the alert.
+We still believe this would be a useful feature to implement though further research may be required, in particular into what level to set the gyroscope at to trigger the alert.

 ### c.
 Reflect on the working practices of your group, how well they did or did not work, e.g, management of issues, communication, Agile (etc).